nuca19/digdug_AI/README.md

 # ia-digdug
-DigDug clone for AI teaching
+DigDug clone for AI

+Developed an AI agent to play the game

 ## How to install